biocro/biocro/README.md

 ### Installation
+R is required.
+On Windows, Rtools is required, and on Linux, gcc and g++ are required.
+The R package roxygen2 is required.

-Download the source code from GitHub and run the command below from the directory containing the source code.
+When those requirements are met, download the BioCro source code from GitHub and run the command below from the directory containing the source code.
 The command assumes the code is in a directory named "biocro".
 ```
 R CMD INSTALL biocro
 ```